 We incorporate a whole school Talk4Writing approach where children learn stories through story mapping.
 From this they will develop their writing skills and find an ability to innovate and create their own stories.

 In this area we use a Maths Mastery approach to learning through incorporating lots of practical activities that help consolidate learning in young children.
 We will learn how to develop full answers with good explanation and reasoning techniques.

 Read to Write:

-For the first part of our Read to Write unit this term, the Children will be writing their own Traditional Tale.
-For the second part of our unit, the children will be writing instructions on how to trap an animal.
+For the first part of our Read to Write unit this term, the Children will be writing their own Friendship story.
+For the second part of our unit, the children will be writing poetry.

 Throughout this unit, the children will focus on:

 Teaching Assistant: Mrs Anyiam

 Reading at Banks Road

 At Banks Road, reading is our whole school priority and it is important for Reception to be exposed to a variety of words and acquire good phonic knowledge before moving to Year 1.

 Homework – Reading eggs: